 The defragment tool is already present in the Windows operating system and takes only a few minutes to separate the free space to one side.

-A lot of cached files, memory dumps, cookies of internet browsers, windows log files etc. continuously pile up whenever you use applications.
-They aren’t needed afterwards and should be deleted.
-Now, you can’t just search them manually by digging deep into the C drive but there is an application called CCleaner which will do the job with only click only.
+A lot of cached files, memory dumps, cookies of internet browsers, windows log files, etc. continuously pile up whenever you use applications.
+They aren’t needed afterward and should be deleted.
+Now, you can’t just search them manually by digging deep into the C drive but there is an application called CCleaner that will do the job with only a click only.

 It will help you clean up the residual unnecessary files from your computer and you can also change many startup settings from here.